 What to Expect?

 A thorough initial assessment, along with brain mapping, will give us a better clinical picture of what symptoms are present.
 Based on the assessment we’ll develop an initial treatment plan.
 Because all brains are unique, it’s difficult to predict with accuracy how many sessions will be needed.
-Often people notice benefits within a 4-5 sessions, but the goal is not just a reduction in symptoms; it is also long-term stability.
-Training typically begins with twice a week sessions.
+Often people notice benefits within 4-5 sessions, but the goal is not just a reduction in symptoms; it is also long-term stability.
+Training typically begins with twice-a-week sessions.
 Three to four times a week can be helpful for clients in crisis, or with severe dysregulation, or for clients who choose to train faster.
 Typically, sessions decrease to once a week, then every other week as symptoms improve.

 How Will Neurofeedback Therapy Augment the Types of Therapy and Services that Memor Health Already Offers?

 At Memor Health we offer psychotherapy and medication management in a compassionate and healing environment.
 Neurofeedback can augment psychotherapy by allowing a person to learn to achieve a more calm and alert state of mind, that is needed to work on the skills learned in psychotherapy.
 For those not interested in medications or want to decrease or stop their psychiatric medications, neurofeedback may allow this to happen.
 Stopping or decreasing your psychiatric medications should always be done under the care of your medication management provider.

-If you are interested in booking an appointment or learning more about neurofeedback, please click here.
+If you are interested in booking an appointment or learning more about neurofeedback therapy, please click here.